Highpointer/UFOs/README.md

 ##### Overview of Project: Explain the purpose of this analysis.

-###### The purpose of this analyis is to write a JavaScript module to filter UFO data observations by following criteria, as selected by the user:
+###### The purpose of this analyis is to write a JavaScript module to filter UFO data observations by the following criteria, as selected by the user:

 • Date of observation

 • City or town where observation made

 • State or province where city or town is located

 • Country of observations (us for USA or ca for Canada)

 • Shape of the UFO as noted by observer (i.e. circle, triangle, sphere, disk, cigar, etc.)

 ##### Results: How to use the webpage